patrykpilek/symfony6-hands-on/README.md

 - [x] using twig embeds to create tab navigation
 - [x] profile page tab navigation
 - [x] list of use followers

+### More features and Complex Database Queries

+- [x] making reusable queries
+- [ ] user posts - optimizing query
+- [ ] post list - tab navigation
+- [ ] top liked posts - using group by and having
+- [ ] getting posts of people you follow (query example)